 - ► Lower the trailer's air suspension down to the mechanical limit (see "5.7 Air suspension", pg.
 34). - Park the trailer on a load-bearing and level surface. - Position the semitrailer as stretched as possible. - ► Apply the parking brake on the trailer (see "5.6.2 Parking brake", pg.
 31). - ► Use the wheel chocks to prevent the trailer from rolling away (see "5.1 Using wheel chocks", pg.
-20). - ► Lift the trailer with the tractor unit's air suspension. - Support the trailer with the landing leg winches (see "5.2 Landing leg winches", pg.
-21). - Disconnect the supply and control lines (see "5.4 Supply and control connections", pg.
-25). - ➤ To compensate for the length of the overall combination, briefly release the parking brake on the trailer. - Prepare and unlock the semitrailer coupling on the tractor unit. - Observe the operating instructions for the tractor unit and the semitrailer coupling. - Slowly drive the tractor unit out by approx. 30 cm. - ► Lower the tractor unit's air suspension by 5 10 cm. - ► Fully drive the tractor unit out. - ▶ If necessary, lower the lift axle. - ✓ The trailer is uncoupled. - After uncoupling, set the air suspension of the tractor unit to the driving position.
+20). - ► Lift the trailer with the tractor unit's air suspension.

+- Support the trailer with the landing leg winches (see "5.2 Landing leg winches", pg.
+21). - ► Set the tractor ignition to "Off".
+As a result, the electronic systems of the trailer are properly shut down. - Disconnect the supply and control lines (see "5.4 Supply and control connections", pg.
+25). - ► To compensate for the length of the overall combination, briefly release the parking brake on the trailer. - Prepare and unlock the semitrailer coupling on the tractor unit. - Observe the operating instructions for the tractor unit and the semitrailer coupling. - Slowly drive the tractor unit out by approx. 30 cm. - ► Lower the tractor unit's air suspension by 5 10 cm. - Fully drive the tractor unit out. - ► If necessary, lower the lift axle. - ✓ The trailer is uncoupled. - ► After uncoupling, set the air suspension of the tractor unit to the driving position.